Letters from Iwo Jima: Plot

-Saigo and Shimizu decide to surrender, but Shimizu and another surrendering soldier are spotted by an officer, who is ordered to shoot potential deserters, before Saigo can join them.
-Shimizu escapes and is found by a Marine patrol.
-Shimizu and another Japanese prisoner are then unlawfully executed by one of their guards.
-Saigo and the remaining soldiers flee to Kuribayashi's position, which is ill-supplied.
-Saigo befriends Kuribayashi, and a counter-attack is planned.
-Kuribayashi orders Saigo to stay behind and destroy any vital documents, saving his life for a third time.
+Saigo and Shimizu decide to surrender.
+Shimizu is spotted by an officer leaving Japanese lines, and escapes before Saigo can join him.
+Shimizu is captured, then executed by the Marines.
+Saigo flees with others to Kuribayashi's headquarters.
+Kuribayashi orders a counter-attack and tells Saigo to stay behind and destroy any vital documents, saving his life for a third time.

-That night, Kuribayashi leads a final night attack on a Marine encampment.
+Kuribayashi leads a final night attack on a Marine encampment.
 Most of his men are killed, and Kuribayashi is critically wounded and dragged away by his aide, Lt.
 Fujita.
-Meanwhile, Ito has long abandoned his suicidal mission and is captured by Marines.
-The next morning, Kuribayashi orders Fujita to behead him with his Guntō, but Fujita is shot and killed by a Marine sniper.
+Ito, unable to complete his suicidal mission, is captured.
+Kuribayashi orders Fujita to behead him with his Guntō, but Fujita is killed by a Marine sniper.
 Saigo arrives, having buried a bag of letters before leaving headquarters.
 Kuribayashi asks Saigo to bury him where he will not be found, then draws his pistol — a M1911 gifted to him in the US before the war — and commits suicide.
 Saigo dutifully buries him.

 Later, a Marine platoon finds Fujita's body.
 Saigo reappears and attacks them, infuriated to see an American has taken Kuribayashi's pistol.
 Saigo is subdued and taken to the beach to recover alongside wounded Marines.
 Awakening on a stretcher, he glimpses the setting sun and smiles.

-Returning to 2005, the archaeologists complete their digging and reveal the bag of letters that Saigo buried.
-As the letters spill out from the opened bag, the voices of the Japanese soldiers who wrote them are heard.
+Back in the present, the archaeologists complete their dig and reveal the letters Saigo had buried.
+As the letters spill out from an opened bag, the voices of the Japanese soldiers who wrote them are heard.